Who Is Vin Diesel?

 Diesel continued to act in theatrical productions throughout his adolescence.
 During his teen years, he also took up another occupation—club bouncer.
 This job helped him develop a toughness that he has carried through many of his film performances.
 As he explained to Men's Fitness, "I must have been in more than 500 fights.
 I fought every night, and I bounced for nine or 10 years.
 And these weren't pretty fights."

 Working as a bouncer also left his days free to audition for roles and study English at New York's Hunter College.
-Diesel drew inspiration from his days as a struggling actor for his first self-made film project—an enterprise that helped launch his career.
+Diesel drew inspiration from his days as a struggling actor for his first self-made film project — an enterprise that helped launch his career.

 Diesel dropped out of college in order to create his first film, Multi-Facial.
 Diesel wrote, produced, directed and starred in this short film about an actor willing to play any ethnicity in order to work.
 The film was accepted and screened at the prestigious Cannes Film Festival in 1995.
 Diesel next directed, wrote and starred in the full-length feature Strays, in which he played a tough, hard-edged drug dealer learning how to open himself up to emotional intimacy.
-The work played at the 1997 Sundance Film Festival.
+The work screened at the 1997 Sundance Film Festival.

-Diesel's work attracted the attention of noted director Steven Spielberg, who was then starting work on his World War II epic Saving Private Ryan (1998).
+Diesel's work attracted the attention of famed director Steven Spielberg, who was then starting work on his World War II epic Saving Private Ryan (1998).
 Spielberg tailored a featured part for the actor and, following the movie's release, Diesel found big-budget opportunities coming his way.
 In 2000, he turned in a noted performance in the science-fiction thriller Pitch Black.
 His character, Richard B. Riddick, went on to appear in two sequels: The Chronicles of Riddick (2004) and Riddick (2013).

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!